NVDA Q3 Earnings Alert: Why our AI stock picker is still holding Nvidia stockRead More

 By Chibuike Oguh and Dhara Ranasinghe

-NEW YORK/LONDON (Reuters) -World stock markets edged higher on Monday buoyed by optimism that U.S. interest rates are likely to be lowered soon even as oil prices jumped amid increased tensions in the Middle East.
+NEW YORK/LONDON (Reuters) -World equity markets edged lower on Monday as investors digested the likelihood of U.S. interest rates being lowered soon, even as oil prices jumped amid increased tensions in the Middle East.

-The benchmark S&P 500 index and the Dow traded higher, European shares climbed, and trading was subdued with the London market closed for a UK public holiday.
-Japan's blue-chip Nikkei stock index closed down almost 0.7% as the yen firmed.
+The benchmark S&P 500 index and the Nasdaq finished lower after giving up early gains, while the Dow climbed.
+European shares ended slightly down, with trading subdued in the London market, which is closed for a public holiday.
+Japan's blue-chip Nikkei stock index also closed down almost 0.7% as the yen firmed.

 Israel and Hezbollah traded rocket salvos and airstrikes on Sunday, stirring worries about possible oil supply disruptions if the conflict escalated.
-Crude prices were also buoyed by Libya's eastern-based government announcement of the closure of all oil fields on Monday, which halted production and exports.
+Also supporting crude prices was Libya's eastern-based government announcement of the closure of all oil fields, which halted production and exports.

-In a highly-anticipated speech to the Jackson Hole symposium on Friday, Federal Reserve chief Jerome Powell said the time had come to start easing policy and emphasised the central bank did not want to see further weakening in the labour market.
+In a highly-anticipated speech to the Jackson Hole symposium on Friday, Powell said the time had come to start easing policy and emphasised the central bank did not want to see further weakening in the labour market.

-Also speaking at Jackson Hole, European Central Bank chief economist Philip Lane struck a more cautious note at the weekend, saying the central bank was making "good progress" in cutting euro zone inflation back to its 2% target, but success was not yet assured.
+European Central Bank chief economist Philip Lane struck a more cautious note in his Jackson Hole speech, saying the central bank was making "good progress" in cutting euro zone inflation back to its 2% target, but success was not yet assured.

 The ECB has already started cutting rates, with a 25 bps reduction in July, with a further two quarter point reductions priced in by year-end.

-Also in focus are U.S personal consumption and core inflation data due on Friday, along with a flash reading on European Union inflation.
-Analysts generally assume the data will be benign enough to allow for rate cuts in September.
+U.S personal consumption and core inflation data are due on Friday, along with a flash reading on European Union inflation.
+Most analysts expect the data will allow for rate cuts in September.

 © Reuters.
 FILE PHOTO: Traders work on the floor at the New York Stock Exchange (NYSE) in New York City, U.S., July 3, 2024.
 REUTERS/Brendan McDermid/File Photo